 On the other hand, if you just want to use a serum as a preventative measure and you don’t have any noticeable damage to your skin, then one serum with hyaluronic acid and vitamin C might be appropriate.

 FYI: The majority of hyaluronic acid serums contain vitamin C and the majority of vitamin C serums contain hyaluronic acid.
-So the way to decide which serum is best for your skin is to identify whether you need to focus on hydration first (try a hyaluronic acid and vitamin C serum) or reversing UV damage first (try a vitamin C with hyaluronic acid serum).
+So the way to decide which serum is best for your skin is to identify whether you need to focus on hydration (try a hyaluronic acid and vitamin C serum) or reversing UV damage (try a vitamin C with hyaluronic acid serum).